IncSow/Beksinski-Art-Downloader/readme.md

 ## How to run this script ?

 Install ruby.
 I used ruby 3.0 but previous versions should also work.
 Simply run the script using `ruby beksinski.rb`.
-Everything will be downloaded in your "./Pictures/bek" folder.
+Everything will be downloaded in a folder named "bek".

 --------------------